jahanpd/Missingness/README.md

 Additionally, we show that the feature importance as defined in the concrete dropout layer decreases as missingness increases.

 ### OpenML Benchmarking
-We benchmark the performance of this approach using OpenML Benchmarking datasets with complete datasets and the same datasets that are corrupted with three types of missingness pattern (MCAR, MAR and MNAR).
+We benchmark the performance of this approach using OpenML Benchmarking in two ways.
+Firstly we test performance on datasets with complete data and the same datasets that are corrupted with three types of missingness pattern (MCAR, MAR and MNAR).
+Secondly we test performance on datasets with incomplete data and unknown missingness pattern.
 As a comparison, we use the popular and highly performing Light-GBM that handles missingness out-of-the-box.
 We also compare the out-of-the-box missingness handling of these algorithms against an impute and regress strategy.
 Imputation strategies tested include simple imputation, multivariate imputation, and multiple imputation with random forests.

-### ANZSCTS Database
-We test the performance of our approach on a real world dataset with heterogenous missingness patterns.

 ## Requirements
 Please install a version of [Jax](https://github.com/google/jax) appropriate for your system (eg. GPU enabled), then install the requirements in the requirements.txt file.